-Slip and fall cases are another common type of personal injury claim.
+- Slip and fall cases are other common types of personal injury claim.
 Property and business owners are responsible for keeping their premises safe and free of potential hazards that could allow tenants and customers to get hurt.
 Failure to repair damaged stairs, clean up spills, or clear hazardous walkways are all examples of premises liability personal injury claims.

 - Dog bites are personal injury claims that hold pet-owners responsible when their dog bites or injures someone.
 Even if a dog has never shown aggressive behavior, the owner is still responsible for any injury their dog may cause.
 Additionally, dogs who are under the care of a foster family are still the legal responsibility of their owner, even though the owner was away when the bite occurred.

 - Defamation of character is another type of personal injury claim where a person has suffered an injury to their reputation as a result of untrue statements made about them publicly.
 The injured person, in this case, must prove that they have suffered financially as a result of what was said about them.
 Who the plaintiff is and the forum where the statement was made are the factors considered in defamation of character personal injury claims.